10 Years of Amazing Concept Cars

 In late 2013, Volvo introduced its new Scalable Product Architecture that would become the basis for the brand’s entire lineup, but the first vehicle to showcase the flexibility of this new platform was the sleek Concept Coupe.
 Debuting at the 2013 Frankfurt Motor Show, the Concept Coupe provided a look at the planned design direction for the Swedish car company, including the expressive grille and first use of the T-Shaped LED running lights, later referred to as Thor’s Hammer headlights.
 While the exterior has the classic lies of a grand tourer, inside is a luxurious blend of leather, wood and machined-metal trim.
 Motivation comes from a plug-in hybrid powertrain generating around 400 horsepower.

 Status: The Concept Coupe introduced the large vertical integrated touchscreen display and crystal gear shift, both of which can be seen in production Volvos today.
-Last year the Volvo group launched a new premium standalone electric brand called Polestar — the Polestar 1 is a dead-ringer for the Concept Coupe, with similar styling and the same hybrid powertrain.
+In 2019 the Volvo group launched a new premium standalone electric brand called Polestar — the Polestar 1 is a dead-ringer for the Concept Coupe, with similar styling and the same hybrid powertrain.